 University distinguished professor of chemistry

-Duy Hua (pronounced Dewey Whah), university distinguished professor of chemistry, has been active as a researcher, teacher and mentor to undergraduates and graduate students.
-He has trained about 30 graduate students and a similar number of undergraduate researchers, postdoctoral fellows and research assistants.
+Duy Hua, university distinguished professor of chemistry, has been active as a researcher, teacher and mentor to undergraduates and graduate students.
+He has trained more than 60 graduate students and a number of undergraduate researchers, postdoctoral fellows and research assistants.

-Hua's research interests include natural product synthesis; the development of new methodology for chiral induction; studies of bio-based polymers; and the synthesis of bioactive molecules, including anti-cancer, anti-malarial and anti-Alzheimer's agents.
+Hua's research interests include natural product synthesis; the development of new methodology for chiral induction; studies of bio-based polymers; and the synthesis of bioactive molecules, including anti-cancer, anti-viral and anti-Alzheimer's agents.
 He has been the lead investigator or co-leader on extramural research grants exceeding $5 million.
-He has authored or co-authored more than 100 scientific articles and he and his colleagues have been awarded five U.S. patents.
+He has authored or co-authored more than 150 scientific articles, and he and his colleagues have been awarded five U.S. patents.

 He also has lectured on his work across the world and has served as a visiting professor at the University of Kyoto and Tokushima University, both in Japan, and at the University of Strasbourg in France.